 With your partner, you will present the case to the class in a case conference format.
-The purpose is to practice communicating essential client information to others in a brief manner.
+The purpose is to practice communicating essential client information to others in a brief manner similar to an IEP meeting.
 The case presentation should be a brief (< 10 minute) verbal presentation that includes referral information, test results, and summary.